Spanish divorce dealing with the division of property

 One of the most contentious issues during the course of a divorce is the division of property.
-Even if the actual divorce was amicable, problems often arise when dealing with financial issues and when deciding how to divide fixed assets such as property.
+Even if the actual divorce was amicable, problems often arise when dealing with the financial issues and when deciding how to divide fixed assets such as property.
 The process can be even more complicated in cross-border divorce if the parties do not live in the same country.

 We will explore the Spanish rules of divorce and the regulations in place when attempting to divide property.